giandos200/WWW-23-Counterfactual-Fair-Opportunity-Poster-/README.md

 Result can be found in the folder Results/{dataset}/{model}/{SF}/Genetic.pickle

+N.B.: Experiments can take several days for each dataset and model.
+To speed up inference in the Model_Y and Counterfactual Generator loop for some scikit-learn models (e.g. SVM), the ["skearnex"](https://github.com/intel/scikit-learn-intelex) library from intel was used.
+The metrics' results may vary slightly from the scikit-learn models.

 ### Counterfactual metrics evaluation
 To evaluate the proposed metric for each dataset, simply run the following command: